nelhage/blog.nelhage.com/content/post/why-sorbet-is-fast.markdown

 # Conclusions

 A lot of factors went into making Sorbet as fast as it is.
-Next time, I hope to write up a few reflections on the general lessons that guided this experience, and that I take away from it.
+[Next time](/post/reflections-on-performance/), I write up a few reflections on the general lessons that guided this experience, and that I take away from it.